python/cpython/Doc/c-api/string.rst

       This function is not available in 3.x and does not have a PyBytes alias.

-.. cfunction:: PyObject* PyString_Encode(const char *s, Py_ssize_t size, const char *encoding, const char *errors)
+.. c:function:: PyObject* PyString_Encode(const char *s, Py_ssize_t size, const char *encoding, const char *errors)

-   Encode the :ctype:`char` buffer of the given size by passing it to the codec registered for *encoding* and return a Python object. *encoding* and *errors* have the same meaning as the parameters of the same name in the string :meth:`encode` method.
+   Encode the :c:type:`char` buffer of the given size by passing it to the codec registered for *encoding* and return a Python object. *encoding* and *errors* have the same meaning as the parameters of the same name in the string :meth:`encode` method.
 The codec to be used is looked up using the Python codec